SanketLV/Uber/Backend/README.md

 ### Description

-This endpoint allows users to register by providing their email, first name, and password.
+This endpoint allows users to register by providing their email, full name, and password.
 Upon successful registration, a user object and an authentication token are returned.

 ### Required Data

-- `fullname` (object)
+- `fullName` (object)
-  - `firstname` (string, required) : Must be at least 3 characters long.
+  - `firstName` (string, required) : Must be at least 3 characters long.
-  - `lastname` (string, optional) : Must be at least 3 characters long.
+  - `lastName` (string, optional) : Must be at least 3 characters long.
 - `email`: Must be a valid email address.
 - `password`: Must be at least 6 characters long.